 The tampon tax is particularly egregious when you examine items that are tax exempt in many states: snacks from vending machines, candy and soda all make the cut.
 Prescription drugs like Viagra, Rogaine and birth control are all valued as medical necessities and also go untaxed.

 It can be discouraging to learn that, in so many states, there are major barriers to caring for your period — a basic human right.
 But there’s a lot to feel optimistic about.
 Many states have passed legislation that make period products tax free.
-A total of eleven states have actively ditched their tampon tax, including Illinois, Nevada, Pennsylvania, Minnesota, New York, Massachusetts, Maryland, Florida, Ohio, New Jersey and Connecticut.
+A handful of states have actively ditched their tampon tax, including Illinois, Nevada, Pennsylvania, Minnesota, New York, Massachusetts, Maryland, Florida, Ohio, New Jersey and Connecticut.
 Other states, including Arizona and Nebraska, have introduced bills to follow suit.

 Five states in the U.S. do not have sales taxes, so tampons sell for their marketed listing.
 In the rest of the country, however, the tampon tax is alive and (not) well.
 Still, there’s been a ton of notable progress at local levels: In March 2019, the city of Denver voted to remove its 4.3% sales tax from pads and tampons.
 The more awareness we build around this issue, the more policymakers will have to listen.
 To achieve menstrual equity across the U.S. we have to continue to fight for remaining states to abolish their tax.